 Please also include general information about your home-schooling program or agency and a letter of recommendation from both an academic professional and the home-schooling teacher/parent.
 If you’ve taken college-level courses, you should also include an official college transcript with your application.

-If you earned a bachelor's degree and wish to apply for admission to earn another undergraduate degree or to take courses as a non-degree seeking student at Maryland, you will use the Transfer application in MyCoalition.
-Follow the transfer applicant requirements with the following exception: if you have earned your bachelor’s degree in the United States and are applying as a non-degree seeking student, you do not need to submit college transcripts.
+If you earned a bachelor's degree and wish to apply for admission to earn another undergraduate degree or to take courses as a non-degree seeking student at UMD, you will use the Transfer application in StandOut Admissions Network.
+Follow the transfer applicant requirements.
+For more information on applying as a non-degree seeking student, please review the previous Non-Degree Seeking Student section on this page.

 Re-enrollment pertains only to students who have previously attended the University of Maryland, College Park.
 If you are interested in returning to the university after a period of dismissal or withdrawal, then you can complete a re-enrollment application.
 Students who attended on a "term only" basis or who were admitted to the university but did not attend must complete a regular application for undergraduate admission.
 For more information about the re-enrollment process, please visit the Student Success Office website.